mykyta-myronenko/blog/content/Drafts/Making - Doorstop/Making - Doorstop.md

 - I'm glad we can't communicate with trees.
 It's easier to not feel guilt that way.
 - If it was any other living thing I'd end up on a government list.

----
+***

-I have nearly zero prior experience so I thought I'd start with something as simple as possible: _a door wedge_.
+I have nearly zero prior experience so I thought I'd start with something as simple as possible: *a door wedge*.

 ![The end result.](https://www.dropbox.com/scl/fi/tq98sv1904ued2rkb6ecc/doorstop.jpeg?rlkey=a0xxn95l3zm8j8m81jv15lhjy&dl=1)